snorez/srcinv/doc/README_en.md

 --[ 4.4 - GET_XREFS
-PHASE3, set possible_value_list for every non-local variables, get variables and functions(not direct call) marked(use_at_list), get direct call.
+PHASE3, set possible_list for every non-local variables, get variables and functions(not direct call) marked(use_at_list), get direct call.
 A direct call is the second op of GIMPLE_CALL statement is addr of a function.
 If the second op of GIMPLE_CALL is VAR_DECL or PARM_DECL, it is an indirect call.